-"To allow an alleged continuing harm which flows from a fully completed, separate, discrete act to infinitely extend the Statute of Limitations would vitiate the purpose underlying the limitations period" McCarthy v.
-Zoning Bd. of Appeals of Town of Niskayuna, 283 A.D.2d 857, 858 (3d Dept. 2001).
+Policy against infinite periods of challenge supersedes the policy of freedom to contract.
+"To allow a continuing harm which flows from a fully completed, separate, discrete act to infinitely extend the Statute of Limitations would vitiate the purpose underlying the limitations period ."
+McCarthy v.
+Zoning Bd. of Appeals of Town of Niskayuna, 283 A.D.2d 857, 858 (3d Dep't 2001); Beneke v.
+Town of Santa Clara, 36 A.D.3d 1195, 1197 (3d Dep't 2007).

 In Bayridge Air Rights v.
 Blitman Const., 80 N.Y.2d 777, 779-80 (1992), the Court of Appeals held unenforceable an "agreement [that] purported to extend the limitations period to an indefinite date in the future."

 In Deutsche Bank Natl.
 Tr.
 Co.
 Tr. for Harborview Mtge.
 Loan Tr. v.
-Flagstar Capital Markets, 32 N.Y.3d 139, 154 (2018), the Court of Appeals ruled on the clash of two public policies: "When the public policy favoring freedom to contract and the public policy prohibiting extensions of the limitations period before accrual of the cause of action come into conflict ... the latter must prevail, inasmuch as 'the parties to a contract are basically free to make whatever agreement they wish' only '[a]bsent some violation of law or transgression of a strong public policy."'
+Flagstar Capital Markets, 32 N.Y.3d 139, 154 (2018), the Court of Appeals ruled on the clash of two public policies: "When the public policy favoring freedom to contract and the public policy prohibiting extensions of the limitations period before accrual of the cause of action come into conflict ... the latter must prevail, inasmuch as 'the parties to a contract are basically free to make whatever agreement they wish' only '[a]bsent some violation of law or transgression of a strong public policy."